 create temporary table mytable (id number, creation_date date);

-These Snowflake Interview Questions & Answers curated by industry experts who are having experience of 5+ years in this domain
+These Snowflake Interview Questions & Answers are curated by industry experts who are having experience of 5+ years in this domain

 If you have any other doubts feel free to reach us at [email protected]